emdrayallday/js_interview/readme.md

 7. What is variable hoisting?

   variables are split initially, they are declared at the top but only assigned when it's time to run.
 See hoisting.js

+8. What is scope chain?

+  In JS it's lexically, which means it runs in order on page